GNV Rhapsody ferry accidents and incidents

 |28 December 1999||Other Incidents|

-(MS Napoleon Bonaparte) On December 28, 1999, a severe westerly storm in the Mediterranean prevented the ship from entering the harbour of Ajaccio (Corsica Island).
-The ship wasa carrying around 1500 passengers.
+(MS Napoleon Bonaparte) On December 28, 1999, a severe westerly storm in the Mediterranean prevented the ship from entering the harbor of Ajaccio (Corsica Island).
+The ship was carrying around 1500 passengers.

 Due to strong gusts, all the attempts for docking were unsuccessful.
 To all ferry passengers were offered complimentary lunch and dinner meals.
 On December 29, after ~36 hours at sea, the boat finally managed to berth at Port Ajaccio.
 On the same day, with around 800 passengers and cruising at low speed, the ship left Corsica towards homeport Marseille.